-Statement from the Peterson Foundation on the Congressional Budget Office's Budget and Economic Outlook Summary
+Statement on CBO’s Budget & Economic Outlook Summary

 NEW YORK — Michael A. Peterson, President and CEO of the Peter G. Peterson Foundation, commented today on the Congressional Budget Office’s Budget and Economic Outlook summary: